Digital rhetoric: Rhetorical feminism

 Cheryl Glenn, in her article "The Language of Rhetorical Feminism, Anchored in Hope", explores the study of rhetoric, feminism, and hope, introducing a theoretical framework she calls "rhetorical feminism".
 This framework began as a platform for recognizing and valuing the traditionally overlooked rhetorical practices and powers of marginalized groups called "Others".
 Glenn's approach is meant to challenge biased attitudes and actions, and promote a what some consider an inclusive and tolerant societal discourse.

 In connection to digital rhetoric, the article underscores the power of digital platforms in their ability to either facilitate or obstruct democratic dialogues.
 Glenn acknowledges the influence of rhetoric across traditional and digital domains to challenge systems seen as unjust and engage individuals in democratic practices.
 Glenn's stance within the article aligns with the broader narrative of digital rhetoric, which often explores the dynamics of power, representation, and access to digital platforms in molding public discourse.

-Digital cultural rhetoric

-As the Internet has expanded, digital media or rhetoric has come to be used to represent or identify a culture.
-Scholars have studied how digital rhetoric is affected by one's personal factors, such as race, religion, and sexuality.
-Due to these factors, people utilize different tools and absorb information differently.

-Digital culture has created the need for specialized communities on the web.
-Computer-mediated communities such as Reddit can give a voice to these specialized communities.
-One can experience and converse with other like-minded people on the web via comment sections and shared online migration.
-The creation of digital cultural rhetoric has allowed for the use of online slang that other communities may not be aware of.
-Online communities that explore digital cultural rhetoric allow users to discover their social identity and confront stereotypes that they face (or faced).